Basel problem

 The sum of the series is approximately equal to 1.644934.
 The Basel problem asks for the exact sum of this series (in closed form), as well as a proof that this sum is correct.
 Euler found the exact sum to be ${\pi^2}/{6}$ and announced this discovery in 1735.
 His arguments were based on manipulations that were not justified at the time, although he was later proven correct.
 He produced an accepted proof in 1741.

 The solution to this problem can be used to estimate the probability that two large random numbers are coprime.
 Two random integers in the range from 1 to n, in the limit as n goes to infinity, are relatively prime with a probability that approaches ${6}/{\pi^2}$, the reciprocal of the solution to the Basel problem.

 Euler's approach

 Euler's original derivation of the value ${\pi^2}/{6}$ essentially extended observations about finite polynomials and assumed that these same properties hold true for infinite series.

-Of course, Euler's original reasoning requires justification (100 years later, Karl Weierstrass proved that Euler's representation of the sine function as an infinite product is valid, by the Weierstrass factorization theorem), but even without justification, by simply obtaining the correct value, he was able to verify it numerically against partial sums of the series.
+Euler's original reasoning requires justification (100 years later, Karl Weierstrass proved that Euler's representation of the sine function as an infinite product is valid, by the Weierstrass factorization theorem), but even without justification, by simply obtaining the correct value, he was able to verify it numerically against partial sums of the series.
 The agreement he observed gave him sufficient confidence to announce his result to the mathematical community.